 - Surface measurements were collected via the radiosonde measurements at the surface and inserted as "surface measurements".
 Verification of surface data was often completed using surface stations on the co-located mobile instrument platforms (UAH MIPS, MAX, MoDLS, RaDAPS, and M3V).
-Otherwise, surface measurements were compared with a Kestrel 3500.

-- -Data files may contain data after the balloon has launched due to missed detection of launch by sounding software.
-If this occurs, sounding data may start 10-30 meters above ground level. - -Windsonds log height data as Mean Sea Level while iMet records above ground level heights.
+Otherwise, surface measurements were compared with a Kestrel 3500. - -Data files may contain data after the balloon has launched due to missed detection of launch by sounding software.
+If this occurs, sounding data may start 10-30 meters above ground level.
+This occurs most often with the Windsond system. - -Windsonds log height data as Mean Sea Level while iMet records above ground level heights.
 The headers in the file mark which height is used.
 So, please keep this in mind when using the data.